How Brand Identity and Lead Generation Drive Sales

 1. Brand Awareness to Lead Conversion Ratio

 Track how many people are aware of your brand and eventually become leads.
-Increasing this percentage indicates a more substantial alignment between brand messaging and lead generation offers.
+Increasing this percentage indicates a stronger alignment between brand messaging and lead-generation offers.

 2. Lead Quality by Acquisition Channel